Mcode4/Mcode4.github.io/README.md

 I am Software Engineer from Columbus, GA and passionate about software development.
 I've being using computers since I was young with my passion being art at the time and I fulling transited into tech.
 I've been coding in JS for around a year and using Express and Sequelize for around half a year.
 Using Express I've been able to serve static files alot clears and better in my opinion alongwith using Sequelize to build the backend for a site or app, mostly using SQLite as the language.
 Recently I've worked with react and redux.
 React using jsx to render pages and add functionality to alot clearer than a html doc with js and using Redux to access and save values from the backend then use those values in a React frontend.

 ## Skills Section

+### Frontend
+HTML, CSS, JS, React, Redux

+### Backend
-1. JS, HTML, CSS, ExpressJS, SQLite3, Sequelize, React, Redux, Python3
+ExpressJS, SQLite3, Sequelize, Python3, Flask, Flask-SQLAlchemy, PostgresQL

-2. Creative, Understanding, Problem Solving, Clear Communication
+### Cloud
+Aws, Docker

 ## Projects Section
 ### Spot Homes Site - Jan 2025